Understanding how the design tool known as emotional engagement can make the player enjoy harsh and disempowering experiences

-We know that the affective gaming toolset usually works in a positive context where players want their companions to be happy and accomplish their missions, while their enemies to suffer and fail.
+We know that the affective gaming toolset usually works in a positive context where players want their companions to be happy and accomplish their missions, while their enemies suffer and fail.
 But… What about if our friendly characters attack each other?
-And if our enemies always have advantage?
+And if our enemies always have an advantage?
 What is the main motive behind those design decisions that provoke situations where the player doesn’t have any positive outcomes?

 Painful art and disempowering fantasies

 According to the work of the designer Valentina Tamer in her book Fantasies of Disempowerment: The Lure and Value of Voluntary Power Loss in Single-Player Video Games (Bhatty, 2016), she says that in-game context, disempowerment is the voluntary restriction of the player with the objective of entertainment or other psychological gains.
 This phenomenon isn’t exclusive to videogames, and can be seen in other entertainment activities such as horror films, thematic fun rides, escape rooms, or sexual activities such as BDSM (Bondage, Domination, Sadism and Masochism)